jlevy/og-equity-compensation/README.md

 🄳🔹 Sometimes, to help you lower your tax burden, the company makes it possible to **early exercise (or forward exercise)** stock options.
-This means you exercise them even before they vest, which means you become a stockholder.
+This means you exercise them even before they vest, which means you become a stockholder right away.
+This will have [tax implications](#83b-elections).

-However, the company has the right to repurchase the *unvested* shares, at a lower price than what you paid, or the fair market value of the shares, if you quit working for the company.
+🔸 However, the company has the right to repurchase the *unvested* shares, at a lower price than what you paid, or the fair market value of the shares, if you quit working for the company.
 The company will typically repurchase the unvested shares should you leave the company before the stock you’ve purchased vests.

-🚧 Forward link and mention tax implications.

 ### RSUs